 There are a lot of plastic bags on the road, and it is easier than you might think to get one stuck up under your car.
 Outside of the burning smell that is annoying, it is important to get the bags removed as soon as possible because it can damage other parts of your car.

 A plastic bag can get stuck in a fan or cause something to overheat, so if you smell burning plastic, then it is a good idea to check for bags.

 Lastly, burning smells from the heater could be coming from a broken heater or another component near the heater.
 If you check for a plastic bag and don’t find it, but have a burning smell, then you need to take the car to a shop and have a thru inspection done.
-When come to shop, you should ask the shop using best battery tender for car storage to recharge your battery if it need.

 For instance, you might have antifreeze leaking and it burning off smells like plastic.
 Also, a heater component could be melting, and this could smell like plastic too.

 If you have a burning smell coming from the heater and you have cleaned it, then it is a good idea to have it checked out to make sure nothing serious is wrong.

 If you have a burning plastic smell when you turn on something else besides the heater, then it is probably an electrical short.
 This happens when the plastic coating on wires, fuses, or other connections wear off or burn off.

 Read more in this article to know how to protect wires from engine heat

 The issue is with whatever system you turned on when the burning smell starts.
 For instance, if you start to use your power windows and the smell starts, then it is the window system that has the short.